gzsombor/rufm/Readme.md

 favourites = "F"
 ```

-Note that names and favourites have to be of the same length.
+Note that the arrays names and paths have to be of the same length.

 Keyboard shortcuts:

 Capital letters stand for actions, non-capital letters for navigation.

-- D => Deletes a file or directory,
+- D => Deletes a file or directory (with confirmation prompt)
-- C => Copies a file or directory,
+- C => Copies a file or directory
-- P => Pastes a copied file or directory,
+- P => Pastes a copied file or directory
 - R => Renames a file or directory

 - F => Switch to the favourites tab